 I am not a marriage counselor.
 Trained as an accountant, I learned to read financial statements, not women (oh that there were a major for that).
 I do not understand all of the intricacies that make up a relationship as complex as the one you’re currently in.

 I do understand budgeting.
 I have a handle on it.
-I’ve seen what it can do for marriages.
-No, I can’t tell you what behavior you’re exhibiting when you do A and your spouse does B and together you get C… but I can tell you what behavior will put your finances back on track.
+I’ve seen what it can do for relationships.
+No, I can’t tell you what behavior you’re exhibiting when you do A and your partner does B and together you get C… but I can tell you what behavior will put your finances back on track.

 Sit down every month and give every dollar a job together.